menu

 System.Boolean

-If true, virtual scrolling is enabled.
+true to enable virtual scrolling; otherwise, false.
 The default value is false.

 Remarks